FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?

+*Worked well*

-The phone worked well to simulate the wizard without having to be in the room in addition faking the "turning on" fairly well.
+* The phone worked well to simulate the wizard without having to be in the room in addition faking the "turning on" fairly well.
 It efficiently made the user feel like they were interacting with the audio system with minimal overhead.

 *A few things that did not work*

- * As a researcherI could not see my particpant which made things difficult. it also lacked any ability to "extend" the functionality by incorporating video of the user like a camera microphone could have done.
+ * As a researcher I could not see my particpant which made things difficult. it also lacked any ability to "extend" the functionality by incorporating video of the user like a camera microphone could have done.
 Lastly, when trying to achieve voice recognition, my microphone would not correctly pick up audio, especialy if there was any background noise at all.

-* My voice created seemed to create and echo with the video due to the system setup
+ * My voice was echoed during the video'd simulation.

+ * In the future, I would also like to explore situations where the tuner is wrong and the user pushes back and answer questions like: How should the GuitarBuddy handle this?
+What of things would it say?
+What if it was calibrated properly?
+What if not?
+Could we resync up the device using the user? -> would love to explore this in future labs.
+Could you sync the pi so when you hit a pan it a makes a sound of your choosing (e.g., percussion) then hitting the table makes a drum.
+You could then use anywhere you are as a drumset or other instrument.

 \*\**your answer here*\*\*

 ### What worked well about the controller and what didn't

 \*\**your answer here*\*\*